CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isNumber( value:any ):boolean
 ```

-Checks if the value passed is a number
+Checks if the value passed is a number.

 *Parameters*